FactomProject/FactomDocs/whitepaper.md

 Factom
 ============
-*Proof of Process*
+verb: To compress vast data into a single hash for blockchain storage.

 Abstract
 --------

-Factom as a design resulted from an effort to distill the design of a framework down to its most simple and basic components.
-The result is a general Protocol Stack for building new currencies, smart contracts, smart properties, etc.

-The most basic layer in this protocol stack collects into a "Factom block" the hashes of digital artifacts (spreadsheets, text files, structured data, media, etc.).
-This Factom block is hashed itself, and that hash is placed into the Bitcoin block chain, and a new Factom block is begun.
-Because hashes are one way functions, the existence of the hash in the Bitcoin block chain is proof that all the hashes in the Factom block existed at that time.
-This is because you can create a hash from a digital artifact, but you cannot fit a digital artifact to an existing hash.
-Likewise, the existence of a hash in a Factom block proves the existence of the digital artifact.
-The construction of Factom blocks limits the data entered into the Bitcoin block chain.

-The "entry layer" sits on top of the proof of existence layer to provide the user with a structure for holding meta data about what is being secured by the proof of existence layer, and the Bitcoin blockchain.

-The "Factom chain" layer allows the linking of entries together, and it specifies the rules required for these links.
-Each Factom chain then can have its own rules governing what entries are accepted as links in that chain.
+Factom is a project to distill large amounts of information into a tiny proof.
+That proof is secured by the Bitcoin blockchain.
+The secured data is shared on an P2P network, such as Bittorent.
+The data is arranged in a heirarchy, allowing for compact proofs.
+The arrangement also allows users to download only the data subset they are interested in.

-Factom is run upon a set of federated servers that implement a set of policies that drive their behaviors.
-These polices are subject to real time audits, and the FactomChain servers use a system of audits to provide users proof that the servers are implementing these policies.
+Factom is run on a system of federated servers.
+The servers are subject to real time audits, which provide users assurance that the servers are implementing published policies.
 This system of audits is referred to as Proof by Audit.

+One objective of the project is to provide a location to house Mastercoin transactions, providing the security of Bitcoin, without bloating Bitcoin.

 Introduction
 ------------